dreamsxin/ext-async/README.md

 ### LoopTaskScheduler

 You can extend the `LoopTaskScheduler` class to create a scheduler with support for an event loop.
-The scheduler provides integration by letting you override the `runLoop()` method that must start the event loop and keep it running until no more events can occur.
+The scheduler provides integration by letting you implement the `runLoop()` method that must start the event loop and keep it running until no more events can occur.
 The primary problem with event loop integration is that you need to call `dispatch()` whenever tasks are ready run.
-You can override the `activate()` method to schedule execution of the `dispatch()` with your event loop (future tick or defer watcher).
-The scheduler will call `activate` whenever a task is registered for execution and the scheduler is not in the process of dispatching tasks.
+You have to implement the `activate()` method to schedule execution of `dispatch()` with your event loop (future tick or defer watcher).
+The scheduler will call `activate()` whenever a task is registered for execution and the scheduler is not in the process of dispatching tasks.
+It is also necessary to implement `stopLoop()` that is needed if `await()` is used from the main execution (the event loop always runs in the context of the main execution).
+A call to `stopLoop()` should stop the event loop after current tick has completed (you can keep executing for a few ticks as well, but this decreases responsiveness of the main execution).

 ```php
 namespace Concurrent;